Olomouc

-Located on the Morava River, the city is the ecclesiastical metropolis and was a historical capital city of Moravia, before having been sacked by the Swedish army during the Thirty Years' War.
-Today, it is the administrative centre of the Olomouc Region and the sixth largest city in the Czech Republic.
-The historic city centre is well preserved and is protected by law as urban monument reservation.
+Located on the Morava River, the city is the ecclesiastical metropolis and was a historical co-capital city of Moravia, before having been occupied by the Swedish army during the Thirty Years' War.
+The historic city centre is well preserved and is protected as urban monument reservation.
 The Holy Trinity Column was listed as a UNESCO World Heritage Site in 2000 for its quintessential Baroque style and symbolic value.

 Administrative division

-Olomouc is made up of 26 administrative parts: